feos7c5/OllamaLink/readme.md

    - Try restarting both OllamaLink and Cursor

 4. **Tunnel Issues**:
-   - Ensure CloudFlare tunnel is enabled in settings
-   - Check if CloudFlare daemon is installed
+   - Ensure SSH is installed on your system for localhost.run tunnels
-   - Try using the local URL instead
+   - Check the console logs for any tunnel connection errors
+   - If you see "permission denied" errors, make sure your SSH setup is correct
+   - The system will check for existing tunnels to avoid conflicts

 ## Configuration